Skip to main content

 About Jason M. Kolinsky, CFP®

-Jason Kolinsky is an Investment Advisor Representative with Kolinsky Wealth Management, LLC, an SEC Registered Investment Advisor, and Life and Health Insurance Producer for Kolinsky Financial Group, Inc. He joined the firm in 2007 and is a Registered Representative with American Portfolios Financial Services, Inc. Member FINRA/SIPC.
+Moreover, Jason Kolinsky is an Investment Advisor Representative with Kolinsky Wealth Management, LLC, an SEC Registered Investment Advisor, and Life and Health Insurance Producer for Kolinsky Financial Group, Inc. Additionally, He joined the firm in 2007 and is a Registered Representative with American Portfolios Financial Services, Inc. Member FINRA/SIPC.
 Kolinsky Wealth Management and American Portfolios Financial Services are not affiliated.
 Jason obtained his Certified Financial Planner certification in 2012.